MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 This subject contributes to the development of the following Engineers Australia Stage 1 Competencies:

 1.1.
-Comprehensive, theory based understanding of the underpinning natural and physical sciences and the

-engineering fundamentals applicable to the engineering discipline.
+Comprehensive, theory based understanding of the underpinning natural and physical sciences and the engineering fundamentals applicable to the engineering discipline.

 1.5.
 Knowledge of engineering design practice and contextual factors impacting the engineering discipline.

 1.6.
-Understanding of the scope, principles, norms, accountabilities and bounds of sustainable engineering practice

-in the specific discipline.
+Understanding of the scope, principles, norms, accountabilities and bounds of sustainable engineering practice in the specific discipline.

 2.2.
 Fluent application of engineering techniques, tools and resources.

 2.3.
-Application of systematic engineering synthesis and design processes.
+Application of systematic engineering synthesis and design [[processes]].

 2.4.
 Application of systematic approaches to the conduct and management of engineering projects.